sftpgo/docs/docs/cli.md

 Available Commands:
-  acme           Obtain TLS certificates from ACME-based CAs like Let's Encrypt gen            A collection of useful generators help           Help about any command initprovider   Initialize and/or updates the configured data provider
+  acme           Obtain TLS certificates from ACME-based CAs like Let's Encrypt convertnames   Convert existing names to conform to the configured naming rules gen            A collection of useful generators help           Help about any command initprovider   Initialize and/or updates the configured data provider